Robert LeFevre: Early life

 That same year LeFevre relocated to Colorado Springs and started to write editorials for R. C. Hoiles' Gazette-Telegraph.
 Two years later he founded the Freedom School.
-What animated LeFevre personally and the Freedom School ideologically—indeed, forms the bedrock upon which all courses were based—is a complicated philosophy that, in essence, rejects all government of modern times.
+What animated LeFevre personally and the Freedom School ideologically—indeed, forms the bedrock upon which all courses were based—is a complicated philosophy that, in essence, rejects all modern human government.

 Freedom School

 In 1956, LeFevre founded the Freedom School, which he ran until 1973, in Larkspur, Colorado.
 In 1965, after a flood devastated the campus, the school and college moved to Santa Ana, California.
 The Freedom School was designed to educate people in LeFevre's philosophy about the meaning of freedom and free-market economic policy.
 LeFevre added Rampart College, an unaccredited four-year school, in 1963.
 Both institutions shared the same campus, and had a press, The Pine Tree Press, which published works for both, including a newsletter for the Freedom School, the Rampart Journal of Individualist Thought (1965–68), and a tabloid for the Press itself.

 After Rampart College's closure in 1975, LeFevre carried on his work in South Carolina under the patronage of business giant Roger Milliken, and he also published Lefevre's Journal from 1974 to 1978.
 In 1979, LeFevre selected Freedom School graduate Kevin Cullinane to take over the teaching of Freedom School Seminars, including the Milliken Contract.
 Cullinane, who taught the principles of LeFevre's philosophy to students at Academy of the Rockies, which he had founded in 1972, taught Freedom School from 1979 until 2005 as part of Milliken's management training.
 He expanded its reach to include Sherman College, Wofford College, and individual seminars from coast to coast.
 Cullinane then left Freedom School behind in 2000, establishing his own school, Freedom Mountain Academy, in Tennessee, which ran until 2017, when it was shut down.

 Notable teachers at the Freedom School or Rampart College include Rose Wilder Lane, Milton Friedman, F.A.
 Harper, Frank Chodorov, Leonard Read, Gordon Tullock, G. Warren Nutter, Bruno Leoni, James J. Martin, and Ludwig von Mises.

 Notable graduates include Roy Childs, Kerry Thornley, and Roger MacBride.